look-a-furry/urbanosdemarbella/README.md

 - **Search Nearby Stops:** Find nearby bus stops based on your current GPS location.
 Note that location permission is required for this feature.

-- **Force Update:** Manually trigger an update to fetch the latest bus arrival information.

 Getting Started
 ---------------

 To use the Bus Arrival Times web app, follow these steps:

 1. Open the `index.html` file in a web browser.
+(Or check our github live page.
+Any data, like favourites, location, and such, is stored locally in your browser as a cookie and cannot be acessed outisde of it, except by the API of bus company.)

 2. Use the provided input fields to search for bus stops by name or ID.